Thunderbolts (comics): Red Hulk's Thunderbolts

 A new team composed of Red Hulk, Deadpool, Elektra, Agent Venom, and Punisher debuted as a part of Marvel NOW! major relaunch.
-Written by Daniel Way with drawings by Steve Dillon.
+The series is written by Daniel Way with drawings by Steve Dillon.
 This incarnation is not a government-sponsored team.

-Red Hulk assembles his incarnation of the Thunderbolts to be a strike team that is close to "Code Red."
-He has gathered Deadpool, Elektra, Punisher, and Agent Venom because "their conditions cannot be cured."
-Red Hulk has his Thunderbolts do things that are similar to X-Force.
-Red Hulk has obtained Samuel Sterns' body and hooks it up to a machine that emits red gamma radiation onto Samuel Sterns.
-Deadpool later finds Samuel Sterns' as a Red Leader with no apparent powers as he expresses his view that the Punisher will not be pleased.
-Punisher finds Red Leader's body and shoots him between the eyes, disrupting whatever plans Red Hulk has for Red Leader.
+Red Hulk obtains Samuel Sterns' body and hooks it up to a machine that imbues him with red gamma radiation.
+Deadpool later finds Sterns transformed into Red Leader with no apparent powers.
+Punisher shoots Sterns between the eyes, disrupting whatever plans Red Hulk has for him.
+However, Red Hulk absorbs more gamma radiation and forcefully gives it to Leader, bringing him back to life.